Kelvin-Ben/math-magicians/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to Microverse for the Opportunity.
 - Inspiration
 - etc